 Research: Research your travel destination so you can plan accordingly.
 Find out as much as you can about your destination and the details of your trip—including transportation, food, climate, sights, and more.
-This will help you to create a realistic plan for managing RA during travel.
+This will help you to create a realistic plan for managing your condition during travel.
 Some people even go so far as to create a daily schedule—including time for a nap and a list of activities your family or friends can participate in during your daily nap time.

 Choose a suitable destination: If you’re choosing the destination, choose accordingly.
 A few tips:

 - Choose a destination with a climate that won’t aggravate your symptoms.